-I’m glad that my previous article has generated some interest and that David Puett took the time to clarify some points that I skimmed over in his BeOS or NeXT: The Right Choice.
-I agree that I oversimplified things in my article.
+I’m glad that my previous article has generated some interest and that David Puett took the time to clarify some points that I skimmed over in his BeOS or NeXT: Did Apple Make the Wrong Choice.
+I agree that I oversimplified some things in my article.
 Still, I think some of my ideas were generally correct, even if they were oversimplified.

 BeOS does things a bit differently than the Mac OS or some other operating systems.
 When it writes a file, it tries to write it as a contiguous file.
 It does something called preallocation, where it gives files room to grow and still stay contiguous.
 It tries to write files in 64 KB segments, because you get better throughput rates as your block size gets bigger.
 For example, disk benchmarking will always show random reads as slower than 1 KB reads – and those are slower than 4 KB, and so on.
 Be chose 64 KB to provide a balance of size and performance.
 This may be the reason that the BFS can be considered high-performance.
 Its typical activity (reads and writes) is at a high percentage of the hardware’s theoretical speed.
 In contrast, the classic Mac OS works at a much lower percentage – Finder copies are much slower than my benchmark results on the same computer.